imaddde867/NaviCast/docs/data_management_plan.md

 1. Selection of vessels with sufficient data quality
 2. Analysis of recent movement patterns (speed, course)
-3. Application of prediction algorithm
+3. Application of prediction algorithm (machine learning model with fallback to dead reckoning)
 4. Validation of prediction results
 5. Storage of validated predictions